jsohndata/no-tiempo-mongodb-api/README.md

 # No Tiempo API

-🌩️ This is an Express API to serve CRUD to MongoDB, serve AI generated images and other services.
-Deployed on Firebase on Google Cloud Platform (GCP).
-Dedicated Cohort 10 (C-10)...period!
+🌩️ This is an Express API that enables CRUD operations on MongoDB, as well as serving AI-generated images and other related services.
+It is deployed on Firebase, hosted on the Google Cloud Platform (GCP), and exclusively dedicated to Cohort 10 (C-10)...period!